Suitable Spaces for Shape Optimization: Introduction

 \section{Introduction}

 Shape optimization is of great importance in a wide range of applications.
-A lot of real world problems can be reformulated as shape optimization problems which are constrained by variational inequalities (VIs) or partial differential equations (PDEs) which sometimes arise from simplified VIs.
+A lot of real world problems can be reformulated as shape optimization problems which are constrained by partial differential equations (PDE).
 Aerodynamic shape optimization \cite{AIAA-2013}, acoustic shape optimization \cite{Berggren2016largescale}, optimization of interfaces in transmission problems \cite{Langer-2015,Paganini}, image restoration and segmentation \cite{HR-2003}, electrochemical machining \cite{HL-2011} and inverse modelling of skin structures \cite{Skin-2015} can be mentioned as examples.
 The subject of shape optimization is covered by several fundamental monographs, see, for instance, \cite{Delfour-Zolesio-2001,SokoZol}.
-In contrast to a finite dimensional optimization problem, which can be obtained, e.g., by representing shapes as splines, the connection of shape calculus with infinite dimensional spaces \cite{Delfour-Zolesio-2001,ItoKunisch,SokoZol} leads to a more flexible approach.
-In recent work, it has been shown that PDE constrained shape optimization problems can be embedded in the framework of optimization on shape spaces.
-E.g., in \cite{schulz2014structure}, shape optimization is considered as optimization on a Riemannian shape manifold.
-However, this particular manifold contains only shapes with infinitely differentiable boundaries, which limits the practical applicability.